 There are several reasons why an agile coach should be interested in the Disciplined Agile (DA) tool kit:

 - Extend your knowledge-base.
 An an agile coach you can never know about too many potential practices or techniques.
 This in turn will enable you to provide better advice to the teams that you’re working with.

 - DA is agnostic agile.
 DA isn’t limited to a single method or framework.
 Furthermore, it isn’t even limited to agile.
 DA brings in ideas from lean sources and traditional sources.
 Good ideas are good ideas no matter what the source.

 - Distinguish yourself from other coaches.
 There are a lot of people these days claiming to be Agile coaches.
 Having a solid understanding of the DA tool kit and how to apply it in practice will give you an edge over the majority of coaches who only know Scrum or SAFe®.

 Looking for true business agility?
-Learn how to improve your team’s Way of Working (WoW) now and save 15%.
+Learn how to improve your team’s Way of Working (WoW) now from your home and on your schedule.

-Basics of Disciplined Agile™ Online Course helps you choose the right agile approach for your situation and sets you free from prescriptive agile frameworks like SAFe® or Scrum.
-Learn from home, on your schedule – day or night.
+Basics of Disciplined Agile™ helps you choose the right agile approach for your situation and sets you free from prescriptive agile frameworks like SAFe® or Scrum.